5th March 2021

-May I bring to your attention the changes we have made to our Behaviour Policy.
+May I bring to your attention the changes we made back in September to our Behaviour Policy.
 Whilst most rules and procedures remain the same, there a few small changes to that are in effect during the current pandemic, these are in place to ensure the safety of both staff and children.
 A copy of the amended Behaviour Policy can be found on our website – please click here to view.
 It is important to note that other schools in the Leeds Local Authority may adopt different models for their school day and arrangements on site.

-In addition, the government have produced the following guide to returning to school for the Autumn Term.
+In addition, the government have produced the following guide to returning to school for the Spring Term.
 Please click here for information and practical guidance to help you plan for your son/daughter’s return to school.
 You will note that the government have stated that attendance is mandatory.
 I appreciate that for some families a return to school poses additional challenges, especially if your son/daughter or a member of the household is extremely or clinically vulnerable.
 If you have any concerns about your son/daughter returning to school, please contact school as soon as possible so that we can support you and your family when considering the next steps.
 Any child who is deemed unable to return by a medical expert will be supported with remote learning.
 Again, should this be your son/daughter, please do contact the school.

 A number of parents have also asked about the use of face coverings in school.
-You will note in our Parent Advisory that children and staff are not required to wear a face covering while in school.
+You will note in our Parent Advisory that children are not required to wear a face covering while in school.
 However, this is down to individual choice, but we do not expect masks to be worn in school during the school day as students are in bubbles with the same children and staff.
 Children who bring face coverings to wear outside of school are responsible for the safe removal and storage upon entering the school site.
 For more information click here.

 We will return to our full and existing policy on school uniform.
 If you have any concerns regarding uniform please contact a member of the school team.